rcarrata/ns-gitops/README.md

 ### Connectivity tests without Egress Firewall rules

+Now that we have our microservices in the two namespaces, let's execute some connectivity tests towards the IPs and DNS names that we will be used during the demo:

+* Let's resolv the IP of the mirror of openshift.com:

 ```
 IP=$(dig +short mirror.openshift.com)
 ```

+* And from the Homer Pod we will ensure that you reach the IP that resolves mirror.openshift.com:

 ```
 oc -n  exec -ti deploy/homer-deployment -- curl $IP -vI